kylewuu/AiDrivingEnvironment/README.md

 > * Check mark beside start button: Disable automatically increase the iteration by 5 after every attempt
 > * Freeplay: User takes control.

 Use WASD to drive around for Freeplay mode.
+In Freeplay mode, when users successfully make it through the left turn and drive off the top of the screen, it will restart automatically after a few seconds.

 ## Demo:
 A demo can be found at this [demonstration created using React](https://kylewuu.github.io/driverAiDemo/)